 Shannon S. Broome is the managing partner of the firm's San Francisco Bay Area office and is a partner in the Washington, DC office as well.
 She counsels and represents clients on a range of environmental matters before local and federal courts and administrative agencies.
-She is a member of Katten's Environmental practice group and heads the firm's Air Quality and Climate Change practice and co-leads the Environmental Law and Policy practice.
-Being co-located in the firm's San Francisco Bay Area and Washington, DC offices, Shannon's bi-coastal practice allows her to serve clients nationally and in California, a jurisdiction that is frequently at the forefront of environmental regulation.
+She heads the firm's Air Quality and Climate Change practice and co-leads the Environmental Law and Policy practice.
+Being co-located in the San Francisco Bay Area and Washington, DC offices allows her to serve clients nationally and in California, a jurisdiction that is frequently at the forefront of environmental regulation.
 Her practice focuses on three primary areas: government and regulatory affairs, compliance counseling and enforcement defense, and environmental litigation.

-She is a nationally recognized authority on Clean Air Act matters with more than 20 years of experience addressing all aspects of the Act, representing clients in a variety of manufacturing and energy sectors, including automotive, aerospace, pharmaceutical, chemical, paper, alternative fuels, power generation and utilities.
+Shannon is a nationally recognized authority on Clean Air Act matters with more than 25 years of experience addressing all aspects of the act, representing clients in a variety of manufacturing and energy sectors, including automotive, aerospace, pharmaceutical, chemical, paper, alternative fuels, power generation and utilities.
 Chambers USA describes Shannon as "a veritable Clean Air Act encyclopedia," stating that "her strong technical engineering background has been an invaluable asset" and noting that her "record of success speaks for itself."

 Prior to joining Katten, Shannon was counsel and manager of Clean Air Act programs for the General Electric Company, where she was responsible for Clean Air Act advocacy, compliance and training for more than 200 manufacturing facilities, including RMP program advocacy and compliance.
 Previously, she was an environmental and construction engineer for Chevron, USA.

-Shannon holds leadership positions in the American Bar Association's Section on Energy, Environment, and Resources, serving as co-chair of the Climate Change, Sustainable Development, and Ecosystems Committee (2013-2014) and as vice-chair for Programming of the Air Quality Committee (2011–2015); and on the Planning Committee for the 22nd Fall Conference (2014).
+Shannon holds leadership positions in the American Bar Association's Section on Energy, Environment, and Resources, serving as co-chair of the Climate Change, Sustainable Development, and Ecosystems Committee (2013–2016); as vice-chair for Programming of the Air Quality Committee (2011–2015); and on the Planning Committee for the 22nd Fall Conference (2014).

 Shannon has written several articles and regularly speaks on environmental issues.
 She is a co-author of The Clean Air Act Operating Permit Program: A Handbook for Counsel, Environmental Managers, and Plant Managers (ABA, 1993).